VSKut/My-MacOS/README.md

 - [VirtualBox](https://www.virtualbox.org/wiki/Downloads) - VirtualBox is a powerful x86 and AMD64/Intel64 virtualization product for enterprise as well as home use.
 - [WineSkin](http://wineskin.urgesoftware.com/tiki-index.php) - Wineskin Winery Wrapper Wine Xquartz X11 Mac OS X Macintosh free do-it-yourself porting microsoft windows programs run game games gaming.
 - [WineHQ](https://www.winehq.org/) - Open Source Software for running Windows applications on other operating systems.
+- [OTP Manager](https://apps.apple.com/us/app/otp-manager/id928941247?mt=12) - OTP Manager is a manager for (2FA) HMAC based Time Based One Time Passwords, as used by Google, Facebook, Dropbox, and many more.
+- [ObinsKit](http://en.obins.net/obinskit) - ObinsKit is already available for ANNE PRO 2.
+We are working hard to let it work with ANNE PRO.
+- [ProxyChecker](https://proxychecker.co/) - An easy to use open-source, multithreaded Proxy Checker.
+Allows you to quickly check HTTP and SOCKS proxies in a user friendly GUI, for Windows, Mac OS, Linux.

 ### Related lists
 - [Awesome macOS](https://github.com/iCHAIT/awesome-macOS)